nhairs/domain-park/docs/index.md

 ns4.domain-park.org
 ```

-The process of updating your name server will be dependent on where your domain is registered.
+The process of updating your domain's name servers will depend on where your domain is registered.

 # Author
 The domain-park software and domain-park.org website have been created by [Nicholas Hairs](https://www.nicholashairs.com).